This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Once you are done disconnecting the battery, we will remove the screen attached to the motherboard.

-- The next set of screws will remove the LCD panel board from the motherboard.
+• The next set of screws will remove the LCD panel board or retina display from the motherboard or logic board.

 5. Prepare The New Display

-Prepare the new replacement screen by removing any protective film or packaging.
+Prepare the new replacement screen by removing any protective film from your packaging.

 6. Reassemble The MacBook Pro